IEE-TUGraz/Conda-Activation-Scripts/README.md

 _For Unix_: Additionally prepare conda by executing ```conda init```

-_For Pros_: You can create an environment using the `environment.yml` file - for all others, the scripts below will take care of that.
+_For Pros_: You can create an environment using the `environment.yml` file - for all others, the scripts take care of that.

 ## Activating the environment

-When executing the script, the environment placed in the parent folder will be activated.
+When executing the script, the environment placed in the parent folder or in the current folder (if there is none in the parent folder) will be activated.
 If there is no environment.yml, the script will ask for an alternative path to an environment file.

 - **Windows**: Execute the `activate_environment_windows.bat` file
 - **Unix**: Execute the `activate_environment_unix.sh` file